erickok/mimicry/README.md

 mimicry
 =================
-Mimicry is a tiny Android library -- actually just class -- to format items in a `ListAdapter` to display as a grid.
+Mimicry is a tiny Android library -- actually just one class -- to format items in a `ListAdapter` to display as a grid.
 Why not just use a `GridView`?
 Because a `MimicryAdapter` can be used with other `ListAdapter`s!

 ![Screen shot of the mimicry-sample app](http://2312.nl/download/mimicry-sample_framed.png)